forestgrape/coronavirus/index.md

 #### data specifications

 For scientific analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
-The different data measurement methods related to Covid-19 combined with no or few specifications, have a lot of space for improvement all around the world.
+The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world.

 E.g. In Switzerland the testing policy is to test only people who are sick _and_ belong to a risk group.
-However this is hard to find on the official page bag.admin.ch (hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
+However this is hard to find on the official page (bag.admin.ch, hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
 The official statistics on the same domain, has no note about this testing scheme.
 The data are still analysable and important but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.

 <p id="proposal">-------</p>